 Description: Scale factor to shrink or expand linkage map for females

 Usage: female_map_scale = value;

 value is the scale factor

 Range: $0-5$

 Type: Optional

 Default: 1

 Note: Crossover will be modeled based on the scaled map.

-If interference has been specified, interference will also be scaled and
+If interference h as been specified, interference will also be scaled and

 therefore interference might become different between sexes.

-If female_map_scale is specified, new map for females will be printed in

-linkage map output file.
+If female_map_scale is specified, new map for females will be printed in linkage map output file.

-Description: Generate comple te linkage disequilibrium in the first historical generation Usage1: cld = m; generate complete LD between markers Usage2: cld = q; generate complete LD between QTL

-Usage3: cld = m q; generate complete LD between markers and between QTL, separately (i.e., no LD between markers and QTL) Usage4: cld = mq; generate complete LD between markers, between QTL and between markers and QTL.
+Description: Generate comple te linkage disequilibrium in the first historical generation Usage1: cld = m; generate complete LD between markers Usage2: cld = q; generate complete LD between QTL Usage3: cld = m q; generate complete LD between markers and between C QTL, separately (i.e., no LD between markers and QTL) Usage4: cld = mq; generate complete LD between markers, between QTL - - and between markers and QTL.
 In this case markers and QTL should have the same number of alleles.
-Type: Optional Note: should be met: 1 n' for markers or loci (i.e., 'eql' or When complete LD between QTL is considered, there should be few tions to create variation between individuals before starting select_seg_loci
+Type: Optional Note: To generate com plete LD for markers or QTL the following requirements should be met: 1) number of alleles should be the same for all loci (i.e., 'all n' for markers of r/and QTL) 2) allele frequencies should be the same for all loci (i.e., 'eql' or 'all'). (/ I LD between QTL is considered, there should be few - tions to create variation between individuals before starting recent population C C 1 1 select_seg_loci

-Description: Select segregating loci in the last historical generation.
-Only selected loci are used to simulate recent population h(s) Usage: select_seg_loci option; option /maft v v is minor allele frequency threshold.
-Loci with minor allele frequency larger than or equal to v will be selected /nmrk v v is the number of markers to be selected randomly /nqtl v v is the number of qtl to be selected randomly Type: Optional - Default: None Note: When one simulate a large number of historical generations to approach mutation-drift equilibrium, a large proportion of loci are fixed in the last historical generation.
+Description: Select segregating g loci in the last histor ical generation.
+Only selected loci are used to simulate r recent population(s) Usage: select_seg_loci op otion; option /maft v v is minor allele frequency threshold.
+Loci with minor allele frequency larger than or equal to v will be selected /nmrk v v is the number of markers to be selected randomly /nqtl v v is the number of qtl to be selected randomly Type: Optional Default: None Note: mutation-drift eq uilibrium, a large pro of historical generations to approach oportion of loci are fixed in the last does not simulate mutation in recent mutation-drift equilibrium, a large proportion of loci are fixed in the last historical generation.
 Because QMSim does not simulate mutation in recent populations, non-segregating loci are not useful.
-Therefore, getting rid of the non-segregating loci in the last historical generation can save substantial amount of time and memory. historical generation will be selec s command all segregating loci in the last eted.
-If 'maft' is specified selection will be y and then based on the number of markers - ters or QTL is smaller than that specified, a d.
+Therefore, removing nonsegregating loci in the last historical generation can save substantial amount of time and memory.
+If no option is specified with this command all segregating loci in the last historical generation will be selected.
+If 'maft' is specified selection will be first on the minor allele frequency and then based on the number of markers or QTL.